CHollingworth/Lampray/README.md

 # Lamp
-A modding tool for games made for Linux.
+A Mod Manager for games, made for Linux!
 As an alternative to Vortex and MO2.

 [!IMPORTANT]
 This tool is in its early days please see the contributing section to help add more to it.